 - Five met the standard in two studies.

 - Three met the standard in one study.

 - Four didn’t meet the standard for accuracy in any of the studies.

-The good news is that the FDA now calls for all new blood glucose meter readings to be within at least 15% of the lab’s measurements.
-This means your reading must be accurate at least 19 times out of 20.
+The good news is that the FDA now calls for blood glucose meter readings to be within 15% of the lab’s measurements 95% of the time, or 19 times out of 20.
 And all new studies must have at least 350 people with diabetes, more than originally required.

 Test Strip Tips